PiSCSI/piscsi/os_integration/proxyarp/README.md

 ## Wired bridge

-Bridge mode is the protocol-complete choice: it supports DHCP, AppleTalk, multicast, and non-IP Ethernet protocols.
+Bridge mode is the protocol-complete host-side choice: it supports DHCP, AppleTalk, multicast, and non-IP Ethernet protocols.
 NetworkManager must own the bridge, the physical Ethernet port, and the bridge address.
-PiSCSI owns only the ephemeral `piscsi0` TAP membership while a DaynaPort is attached.
+PiSCSI owns only the ephemeral `piscsi0` TAP membership while a network adapter is attached.
+DaynaPort can use that complete Ethernet service; the Host Bridge driver accepts only its own unicast frames and Ethernet broadcasts.

 From a local console, preview and apply the named profile with: